linkedi2022/link2022.github.io/_pages/speakers.md

 [Twitter](https://twitter.com/charlotteewilks)

-Dr. Charlotte Wilks (she/her) is currently a Postdoc at the University of Warwick.
+Dr. Charlotte Wilks (she/her) is currently a Postdoc at the University of Nottingham.
 She has also worked as a Postdoc at the University of Edinburgh and at Abertay University.
 Dr. Wilks's background is quite varied, spanning a PhD in Psychology (University of Stirling), a PGCE Primary with Mathematics (University of Leicester), a MSc in Neuroscience (University College London) and a BSc in Bioveterinary Science (University of Liverpool).
 In addition to her research positions, she has worked as a primary school teacher and in various administration roles.

 ## Dr. Ludivine Crible